Events highlighted in blue are events hosted by the Columbia Falls Area Chamber of Commerce.

 Event hosted by Montana West Economic Development.

-Event hosted by Montana Build.
+Event hosted by Flathead Valley Community College.

 406-892-2072